Irish round tower: Construction and distribution

 The towers were probably built between the 9th and 12th centuries.
 In Ireland about 120 examples are thought once to have existed; most are in ruins, while eighteen to twenty are almost perfect.
 There are three examples outside Ireland.
 Two are in eastern Scotland: the Brechin Round Tower and the Abernethy Round Tower, and the other is in Peel Castle on St. Patrick's Isle, now linked to the Isle of Man.

-Famous examples are to be found at Devenish Island, and Glendalough, while that at Clondalkin is the only Round Tower in Ireland to still retain its original cap.
+Famous examples are to be found at Devenish Island, and Glendalough, while that at Clondalkin is the only round tower in Ireland to still retain its original cap.
 With five towers each, County Mayo, County Kilkenny and County Kildare have the most.
 Mayo's round towers are at Aughagower, Balla, Killala, Meelick and Turlough, while Kildare's are located at Kildare Cathedral (which is 32 m high), and also at Castledermot, Oughter Ard, Taghadoe (near Maynooth) and Old Kilcullen.
 The only known round tower with a hexagonal base is at Kinneigh in County Cork, built in 1014.
 The round tower at Ardmore, County Waterford, believed to be the latest built in Ireland (c.
 12th century), has the unique feature of three string courses around the exterior.

 Purpose

 It is likely that the primary reason for the round tower was—as the name cloigtheach indicates—to act as a belfry.
 The Irish word for round tower, cloigtheach, literally meaning bellhouse indicates this, as noted by George Petrie in 1845.
 The Irish language has greatly evolved over the last millennium.
 Dinneen notes the alternate pronunciations, cluiceach and cuilceach for cloigtheach.
 The closely pronounced cloichtheach means stone-house or stone-building.
 The round tower seems to be the only significant stone building in Ireland before the advent of the Normans in 1169–1171 CE.

-UCD Professor of Archaeology Tadhg O'Keeffe has suggested that the towers were originally high-status royal chapels, citing how two of them (Kells and Duleek) were scenes of regicide.
+University College Dublin Professor of Archaeology Tadhg O'Keeffe has suggested that the towers were originally high-status royal chapels, citing how two of them (Kells and Duleek) were scenes of regicide.
 He also suggested that the windows were arranged clockwise to imitate the order of relic-carrying procession from the elevated door to the very top.

 Another possible purpose would be for taking shelter during raids.
 The mostly enclosed top floors and stone rooftops would make for terrible belltowers.
 The elevated doorway could have had a ladder that would be drawn up during raids, and the thick stone walls could withstand most attacks.
 Since the doors always face where a church stood, this also adds weight to the theory they were where monks would evacuate to.
+The oldest reference to a round tower (the one at Slane, see below) records its use as a refuge – however in this case it was burnt by the Vikings, killing everyone inside.